Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: An Improved Local Search Heuristic for Hardware

 \subsection{Quadruple Bit-Flip}

 The main differences in solving a QAP problem in the native space compared to solving it in the QUBO space are that the QUBO solution space is much larger and that it is composed of mostly infeasible solutions.
 In addition, the basic move on a single bit-flip QUBO solver would force the solver to spend most of its time in infeasible space and impede any gradient decisions based only on feasible solutions.
 It is possible to avoid the infeasible solutions and regain the performance of a native QAP solver by defining each move as a quadruple bit-flip move within the constrained feasible binary space.
+This specialized move is equivalent to swapping two elements in a permutation (2-opt)~\cite{Taillard91}, and to swapping two columns of a permutation matrix (4-opt)~\cite{WANG2023109220}.
 The key idea is that flipping a single zero variable in a feasible solution uniquely determines the other three variables that will need to be flipped in order to guarantee another feasible solution.

 We illustrate how a quadruple bit-flip is determined with an initially feasible solution with $n=4$ native variables (i.e., 16 variables in the binary space).
 Suppose that the variable at index seven is flipped from zero to one: